 VoIP phone systems are typically much easier to manage and update, and you can add or remove functionality and users as needed without hassle.
 That high level of flexibility and scalability is what attracts smart and ambitious realtors to VoIP.

-Easy to Use and Manage
+Real Estate Business VoIP is Easy to Use and Manage

 Another frequent issue that companies of all sizes face, especially realtors, is phone systems that are too complicated to use and manage.